Skip to Main Content Page Title

 The Malcolm MacDonald Papers contain much on the period of de-colonisation in the post-war period.
 MacDonald (1901-1981) held ministerial office in the Dominions & Colonial Office 1931-1940, and was involved, among other issues, in the controversies over the future of Palestine and the promotion of colonial development policy.
 He ended his diplomatic career in Africa as Governor and Commander in Chief of Kenya 1963-4, and as High Commissioner there after independence.
 He was then involved in various diplomatic missions to other parts of Africa especially Nigeria and Rhodesia.
 The collection is rich in correspondence from key personalities in these emergent states and British administrative and policy papers.

 From 1876 to 1967 Durham University formed a formal affiliation with Fourah Bay College, founded in 1827 by the Church Missionary Society.
-Some records of the College and of graduates qualifying with Durham degrees are held in the Durham University Records.
+Some administrative records of the College and of graduates qualifying with Durham degrees are held in the Durham University Records.
+The papers of the Vice-Chancellor of Durham University, Sir James Fitzjames Duff (1898-1970) also include material relating to the important role he played on various commissions of colonial education in West Africa during the 1940s and 1950s.

 The Wylde Family Papers contain much of African (and broader) interest principally on the suppression of the slave trade.
 The papers of John, Viscount Ponsonby (ca. 1770-1855) and those of John Lambton, 1st Earl of Durham (1792-1840), Sir Evelyn Baring (1903-1973), Malcolm MacDonald (1901-1981) and Sir Donald Hawley (1921-2008) contain the records of British diplomats active across Africa and the Middle East (and also Russia, South America, Europe, Canada, India, South East Asia, Laos, China): de-colonisation features strongly in the later collections.